-RLEnviromentType, represents required RL environment type.
+- RLEnviromentType, represents required RL environment type.
 The allowed values may be “Online”, “Offline” representing real-network and simulation network respectively.

-RLEnviromentScope, represents RL environment scope, which may be a RL geographical area and/or network nodes, time window and required network load. .
+- RLEnviromentScope, represents RL environment scope, which may be a RL geographical area and/or network node(s), time window and required network load.

-RLConfigurationScope, e.g., the range of actions that the agent is allowed to take.
+- RLConfigurationScope, e.g., the range of actions that the agent is allowed to take.